wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "Yes.
 And that's both a gift and a responsibility."
 Ms. Kestrel shouldered her bag and checked her notebook one final time.
 "The world is full of small mysteries that most people never notice.
 Someone has to pay attention to them, understand them, help them when they get out of balance."

-Ivy looked around the laundromat—at the steady lights, the calm air, the customers who had no idea how close they'd come to something dangerous.
+Ivy looked around the laundromat: at the steady lights, the calm air, the customers who had no idea how close they'd come to something dangerous.
 "How many other people do this kind of work?"

 "Not many in any given city.
 Maybe a dozen in a place the size of Greywater.
 We tend to find each other eventually, or the work finds us."
 Ms. Kestrel held the door open for Ivy.
 "The important thing is that someone's watching, someone who can respond when the ordinary world needs a little help staying ordinary."